-The following organisations are eligible to apply: Eligible organisations: who can apply?
-Organisations providing initial or continuing vocational education and training Local and regional public authorities, coordination bodies and other organisations with a role in the field of vocational education and training Companies and other public or private organisations hosting, training or otherwise working with learners and apprentices in vocational education and training However, organisations holding an Erasmus accreditation in vocational education and training cannot apply for short-term projects.
-Eligible countries Applicant organisations must be established in a Programme Country Where to submit an Applications are submitted to the National Agency of the country where the applicant application? organisation is established.
-Round 1 for all National Agencies: 11 May at 12:00:00 (midday Brussels time) Application deadlines Round 2 for National Agencies that decide to open a second deadline: 5 October at 12:00:00 (midday Brussels time) The National Agencies will inform the applicants about the opening of the second deadline through their website.
-Projects can choose the following start dates: Project start dates Round 1: between 1 September and 31 December of the same year Round 2: between 1 January and 31 May of the following year Project duration From 6 to 18 months
+Eligible organisations: who can apply?
+The following organisations are eligible65 to apply: (1) Organisations providing initial or continuing vocational education and training (2) Local and regional public authorities, coordination bodies and other organisations with a role in the field of vocational education and training (3) Companies and other public or private organisations hosting, training or otherwise working with learners and apprentices in vocational education and training Organisations holding an Erasmus accreditation in vocational education and training cannot apply for short-term projects.
+Eligible countries Applicant organisations must be established in an EU Member State or in a third country associated to the Programme Where to submit an application?
+Applications are submitted to the National Agency of the country where the applicant is established.
+Application deadlines Round 1 (for all National Agencies): 23 February at 12:00:00 (midday Brussels time) Round 2: National Agencies may decide to open a second deadline (Round 2).
+In this case, the National Agency will inform the applicants through its website.
+For Round 2 applicants have to submit their applications by 4 October at 12:00:00 (midday Brussels time) .
+Project start dates Projects can choose the following start dates: Round 1: between 1 June and 31 December of the same year Round 2 (if open): between 1 January and 31 May of the following year Project duration From 6 to 18 months

-&lt;sup>48 The eligible organisations in each Programme Country will be defined by the competent National Authority and published on the website of the relevant National Agency together with relevant examples.
+65 The eligible organisations in each EU Member State or third country associated to the Programme will be defined by the competent National Authority and published on the website of the relevant National Agency together with relevant examples.

 Number of applications Per selection round, an organisation may apply for only one short-term project in the field of vocational education and training.
 Organisations that receive a grant for a short-term project under the first round of applications may not apply for the second round of the same call for proposals.
 Within a period of any five consecutive call years, organisations may receive a maximum of three grants for short-term projects in vocational education and training.
 Grants received in the 2014-2020 period do not count towards this limit.
-Available activities All types of activities for vocational education and training within Programme Countries.
+Eligible activities All types of activities for vocational education and training.
 For a detailed list and rules, see section 'Activities'.
+To be eligible, applications must include at least one staff or learner mobility activity.
 Project scope An application for a short-term project can include a maximum of 30 participants in mobility activities.
 Preparatory visits and participation of accompanying persons will not count towards this limit.
+A supporting organisation is an organisation assisting a beneficiary organisation in practical aspects of project implementation that do not concern core project tasks (as defined in the Erasmus quality standards).
+Supporting organisations Any organisation active in education and training can become a supporting organisation.
+The role and obligations of supporting organisations must be formally defined between them and the beneficiary organisation.
+The supporting organisation acts under the supervision of the beneficiary organisation, who remains ultimately responsible for the results and quality of implemented activities.
+All contributions of supporting organisations must comply with the Erasmus quality standards.